European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

     Developers should be aware that automated timestamp handling defaults to the newest timestamp, i.e. the time at which the last assignment operation on a variable in a calculation occured.
-Additionally, these timestamps are not synchronized XFEL's timing system, but with the host's local clock.
+Additionally, these timestamps are not synchronized with XFEL's timing system, but with the host's local clock.
     If handling of timestamps is a critical aspect of the algorithm being implemented it is strongly recommended to be explicit in timestamp handling, i.e. use ``speed_timestamp = self.speed.timestamp`` and re-assign this